Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Simulations

-Figure~\ref{fig:geometry} shows a sketch of one of the simulated geometries of a channel with a curved lower wall, also referred to as ``bump''.
-The domain has dimensions $(L_x \times L_y \times L_z) = (26 \times 2 \times 2\pi )$.
-Flow is from left to right in the x direction with periodic boundary conditions in both the streamwise and spanwise directions.
-No slip boundary conditions are imposed at the top and bottom walls.
-The total channel length is sufficient, compared to the bump width, to allow the flow to stabilise downstream, recovering the typical turbulent channel flow behaviour before re-entering the domain upstream due to periodicity.
-Even if such a long channel is computationally expensive, this avoids the use of synthetic inflow conditions or coupling with a separate channel simulation and allows for more realistic incoming turbulent flow conditions.
-The flow is sustained by means of an overall pressure drop across the channel length $\Delta p(t)$ that is modulated in time to keep the flow rate constant.
-For the different geometries $\Delta p$ is adjusted to always have the same mass flux.
+The bump profile on the lower wall is generated using the equation $y=-a\,(x-4)^2+0.5$, where the coefficient $a$ is reported in table~\ref{tab:simgrid} for each simulation.
+The mesh for the lower Reynolds number case contains approximately 120 million grid points and the simulation was run on 8192 cores, using approximately 6 million core hours.
+The mesh for the higher Reynolds number case was run with approximately 400 million grid points on 32768 cores using approximately 30 million core hours.
+All simulations were run with a spectral element order $N=9$ except for the high Reynolds number simulation (A3) which was run at a spectral element order $N=11$.
+The reason for changing the spectral order is purely technical, motivated by the need of optimising the machine performance at changing dimensions of the simulation.
+All simulations were run on the FERMI Blue Gene/Q Tier0 system at the CINECA supercomputer centre in Bologna, Italy.

-The setup is used to study the way the flow changes between the separated region after the bump to the stabilised, channel-like flow downstream.
-The bulk Reynolds number based on half the channel height is $\Rey_b = 2500$, with a maximum local friction Reynolds number $\Rey_{\tau}= h(x) u_\tau(x)/\nu \simeq 250$, where $u_\tau = \sqrt{\tau_w/\rho}$ with $\tau_w(x)$ the local average shear stress and $h(x)$ half the local channel height.
-It is worthwhile to note that, due to the unconventional shape of the domain, $\Rey_\tau$ is not constant along the streamwise direction.
-The nominal friction Reynolds number, defined as $\Rey_\tau$ evaluated where the planar channel flow behaviour is recovered, is $\Rey_\tau^0 = 175$.
+The geometry is shown in figure~\ref{fig:geom}.
+The domain has dimensions $(L_x \times L_y \times L_z) = (26 \times 2 \times 2\pi )$ to avoid flow confinement at high Reynolds number, see~\cite{lozano2014effect} for similar issues in the context of planar channel flows.
+In the pictures, the flow is from left to right in the $x$ direction with periodic boundary conditions in both the $x$ and $z$ directions.
+No slip and zero normal velocity boundary conditions are imposed at the top and bottom walls.
+Accounting for periodicity, the actual geometry consists of an infinite channel with periodic bumps in the streamwise direction that are spaced by approximately 44 bump heights.
+The distance between consecutive bumps is enough to allow flow reattachment and to minimise the effects that the separation behind the fore bump may have on the aft bump.
+In this way, the use of inflow conditions, either synthetic or provided by companion channel simulations, is avoided.
+The flow is sustained by an overall pressure drop $\Delta p(t)$ in the $x$ direction that is modulated in time to keep the same constant flow rate for all simulations.